Catarina1412/Water-Quality-Prediction/README.md

 _Pre-processing:_ Identification of missing values and outliers, with illustrations to easy visualization.
 Missing values were treated using the KNN Imputer method from the scikit-learn library, with k=10.
 Regarding outliers, after analysis, it was decided not to treat them as they were considered plausible values.

 _Models:_ The data were split into X_train, X_test, y_train, and y_test sets, reserving 30% of the data for testing.
 The need to scale the data was identified.
 Subsequently, three models were used: SVC, MLP Classifier, and Random Forest, with GridSearchCV and Cross-validation.

-Results: Among the evaluated models, Random Forest achieved the best results, with an accuracy of 0.678.
+_Results:_ Among the evaluated models, Random Forest achieved the best results, with an accuracy of 0.678.

 **PT**
 _Neste repositório, encontrar-se-ão diversos ficheiros relacionados com um projeto concluído.
 Incluem-se um relatório detalhado do projeto, o conjunto de dados utilizado e o código em Python da implementação do projeto._

+Ficheiros:
+* [Water Potability.ipynb](<Water Potability.ipynb>): contém o jupyter notebook com o código do projeto
+* [water_potability.xls](water_potability.xls): contém os dados usados no projeto
+* [Water Quality Prediction Report.pdf](<Water Quality Prediction Report.pdf>): relatório do projeto em inglês
+* [Relatório da Previsão da Qualidade da Água.pdf](<Relatório da Previsão da Qualidade da Água.pdf>): relatório do projeto em português

 **Objetivo:**